 Built in 1864

-Trinity Buoy Wharf is a home to the iconic Experimental Lighthouse- London’s only remaining example- built in 1864.
+Trinity Buoy Wharf is home to the iconic Experimental Lighthouse- London’s only remaining example- built in 1864.
 The Lighthouse was never used to aid navigation on the Thames, but to experiment and develop lighting equipment for the Trinity House network of lighthouses, lightships and buoys.
 It was the place where the scientist Michael Faraday conducted his optical experiments, and was also a vital resource for the training of lighthouse personnel.

 Originally, there were two lighthouses at Trinity Buoy Wharf.
 The original one on the left was built in 1854 but demolished in the late 1920s.